docsforadobe/ame-scripting-guide/docs/reference/reference.md

   source
 - `description: string` : Returns embedded description of the source
-- `dropFrameTimeCode: bool` : Returns true if the timecode is a drop frame timecode
+- `dropFrameTimeCode: boolean` : Returns true if the timecode is a drop frame timecode
 - `duration: string` : Returns duration of the source
 - `durationInTicks: None` : Returns duration of the source in